tus/tus-node-server/README.md

 > 👉 **Note**: since 1.0.0 packages are split and published under the `@tus` scope.
 > The old package, `tus-node-server`, is considered unstable and will only receive security fixes.
-> Make sure to use the new packages, currently in beta at `1.0.0-beta.1`.
+> Make sure to use the new packages (currently in beta).

 ## Contents